rudnitskih/ucu-adc-coursework/sorting/README.md

 In the second step, a sorted array is created by repeatedly removing the largest element from the heap (the root of the heap), and inserting it into the array.
 The heap is updated after each removal to maintain the heap.
 Once all objects have been removed from the heap, the result is a sorted array.

-Heapsort can be performed in place.
+Heapsort is an in-place algorithm, but it is not a stable sort.
 The array can be split into two parts, the sorted array and the heap.
 The heap's invariant is preserved after each extraction, so the only cost is that of extraction.

 The heapsort algorithm involves preparing the list by first turning it into a max heap.
 The algorithm then repeatedly swaps the first value of the list with the last value, decreasing the range of values considered in the heap operation by one, and sifting the new first value into its position in the heap.
 This repeats until the range of considered values is one value in length.